Photography is inherently fragmentary,

 but not infrequently the conversation turns to recollecting scarcely believable

-glories—near miracles—and we pledge to look again.
+glories—near miracles—and we pledge to look again."

-In the progression of his vision, Adams has revealed himself not as a topographical photographer, not as a documentary witness, not as a commentator on environmental destruction—though he is all three of these—but as in essence a seeker, a soul in search of the sacred.
+In the progression of his vision, Adams has revealed himself to be not a topographical photographer, not a documentary witness, not a commentator on environmental destruction—though he is all three of these—but in essence as a seeker, a soul in search of the sacred.
 Read again his comments on beauty above.
 Is the Form Adams describes not another name for the Divine, whether we call it God, Providence, Creator, Source, Atman, anima mundi, or the Ideal?
-In his later photographs, Adams seems bent on capturing nothing less that that “light of overwhelming intensity,” the “incontrovertible brilliance” that is “far too intense to examine directly.”
-Adams evokes this transcendence it in his volume on the Buddhist deity.
-A bodhissatva, the photographer notes at the beginning of that book, is “the representation . . . of an ideal . . . a person who understands but who has chosen to remain involved in life on behalf of others.”
-Robert Adams has made much the same commitment.
+In his later photographs, Adams seems bent on capturing nothing less a mystical “light of overwhelming intensity,” the “incontrovertible brilliance” that is “far too intense to examine directly.”

 All images via Yale University Art Gallery/ Robert Adams: The Place We Live